Great weekend here with a surprise birthday party for my soul sister Rebecca and then decking the halls.

 So we really never saw him and projects usually were pushed aside because we only had one weekend day together as a family.

-But since he has Saturdays off, well, its been amazing.
+But since he has Saturdays off, well, it has been amazing.

 Especially for the Home Depot paint department.